Rayza-Slyce/Recruitment_Lure_Investigation_Pt2_Dynamic_Analysis/README.md

 - can run more code later
 - possible data access or further compromise

-It’s quiet, not destructive — but that’s the point.
+It’s quiet, not destructive, but that’s the point.

 ---